fabry-training/portal-manual-doc/doc/handbook-at/tools.md

 First, the required receiptss must be scanned from the portal's homepage [https://portal.fiskaltrust.at](https://portal.fiskaltrust.at).

 [![https://portal.fiskaltrust.at/](images/portal-sandbox.fiskaltrust.at/003.png "https://portal.fiskaltrust.at/")](https://portal.fiskaltrust.at/)
-Screenshot-AT 53: Scanning a receipt via the ft.Portal
+Screenshot-AT 53: Scanning a receipt via the fiskaltrust.Portal

 ![Number 1](../images/../images/Numbers/1.png) Click on ![Scan](../images/Buttons/022.png "Scan") to activate functions for scanning receipts.
 This is only possible if the computer system you are using has a camera (webcam) installed.